 Horizontal vs. Vertical Exhaustion of Insurance: Priority of Coverage and Settlement for Below Policy Limits

-This CLE webinar will provide insurance counsel with a review of essential issues in horizontal and vertical insurance, the interrelationship between the liability of the primary carrier and the excess insurer, and best practices to resolve priority of coverage disputes.
+This CLE course will provide insurance counsel with a review of essential issues in horizontal and vertical exhaustion, the interrelationship between the primary carrier's obligation and those of the excess insurer, and best practices to resolve coverage priority disputes.

 - Overview of horizontal and vertical insurance coverage in the additional insured context

 - The priority of coverage between the primary carrier and excess insurer and the triggering of excess insurance

 - The dichotomy of views among states and recent case law

 - Strategies for resolving issues when the primary carrier settles for less than the policy limits

 The panel will review these and other vital issues:

 - When additional insured coverage involves both primary and excess policies, what are the best strategies for resolving vertical vs. horizontal exhaustion?